 When a reader recently asked the Childhood 101 Facebook community for building and construction toy set suggestions the responses were too fabulous not to share!
-So I have combined my top building and construction toy set suggestions with those popular with readers to bring you this list of 15 awesome building toy sets for kids.
+So I have combined my own top building kit suggestions with those popular with readers to bring you this list of 21 awesome building kits and sets for kids.

 Each of the products listed below is linked to Amazon.
 I may earn a small commission from qualifying purchases.

-Magna-Tiles are available in classic colours (the big set really is worth the investment), glittery Stardust tiles, glow in the dark tiles and clear Ice tiles.
+Magna-Tiles are available in classic colours, glittery Stardust tiles, glow in the dark tiles and clear Ice tiles.
 The cool Metropolis set is also worth a look, especially for those wanting to expand their Magna-Tiles set!

 Featuring a similar building style, Magformers are also worth a look.